nbhansen/hcibrain/test_results.md

    - *Evidence Type:* mixed
    - *Confidence:* 0.85

-4. **This enabled us to add an additional phase to obtain more contextual information on the projects identified.**
+4. **To obtain these keywords, one author created a Python script that counted keyword frequency from the corpus after the phase 1 filtering removed irrelevant papers (e.g., false positives, duplicates, or concerning children).**
    - *Section:* methodology
-   - *Evidence Type:* mixed
-   - *Confidence:* 0.85

-5. **The generation of keywords for our search involved careful discussion between the two authors and an independent reviewer (recommended by the Joanna Briggs approach [65]).**
-   - *Section:* methodology
-   - *Evidence Type:* mixed
-   - *Confidence:* 0.80

-6. **We adapted keywords based on venue themes.**
-   - *Section:* methodology
-   - *Evidence Type:* mixed
-   - *Confidence:* 0.80

-7. **So, in technology development venues, we used only autism-specific keywords (with wildcards (*) where appropriate).**
-   - *Section:* methodology
-   - *Evidence Type:* mixed
-   - *Confidence:* 0.80

-8. **In the venues dedicated to autism research, our keyword searches focused on participation in the design process (Table 2).**
-   - *Section:* methodology
-   - *Evidence Type:* mixed
-   - *Confidence:* 0.80

-9. **To obtain these keywords, one author created a Python script that counted keyword frequency from the corpus after the phase 1 filtering removed irrelevant papers (e.g., false positives, duplicates, or concerning children).**
-   - *Section:* methodology
-   - *Evidence Type:* mixed
+   - *Evidence Type:* quantitative
    - *Confidence:* 0.90

 ### Findings